 Lethargy happens due to a lack of energy.
 The brain doesn’t like low sugar levels, so seizures can follow.
 Your vet will ask for permission to test a blood sugar level (to confirm it’s low), and then they’ll administer dextrose (liquid sugar) intravenously.
 Depending on how low your dog’s sugar is, they may need to get hospitalized on an IV dextrose drip.

-Prevention is pretty straightforward: make sure your dog receives a high-quality puppy food regularly.
+Prevention is pretty straightforward: make sure your dog receives high-quality puppy food regularly.
 NO puppy should get fed just once a day!

 Older Dog Conditions Causing Lethargy